 They tap over 400 sugar maple trees north of Jackson in Cape Girardeau County, and typically sell over 100 gallons per year at farmers markets.
 They collect sap through networks of tubing, which drain into large barrels, the contents of which are pumped into a large tractor-borne tank.
 Sap is pumped to an overhead tank in their sugarshack, which feeds through a filter screen into a firewood-fueled commercial evaporator, and when syrup achieves sufficient density, they move it to a small kitchen where they filter and bottle.
 Because they like other larger producers, bottle the sap while it is very hot, the bottles seal well and the syrup can be stored for a long time.

 They tap 200 maple trees (black, sugar, red) in Cole County west of Jefferson City, collecting sap in buckets at tree base, or in sapsacks hanging from trees.
 Spiles are plastic, and the sacks hang on short segments of PVC pipe with a keyhole for hanging on the spile.
 Sap is poured into 5 gallon cooking oil totes with handles, and these are hauled out of the woods using an ATV and trailer.
 With this many trees, a big sap harvest will require one person 4 hours to make rounds in the 20 acre tract, so it often requires a team.
-Boiling is done a few miles away near a family home in a 2'x5' stainless steel flat bottom pan over a temporary concrete block firebox with a 8' tall flue made out of 6" diameter galvanized duct metal.
+Boiling is done a few miles away near a family home in a 2'x5' stainless steel flat bottom pan over a wood-fueled temporary concrete block firebox with a 8' tall flue made out of 6" diameter galvanized duct metal.
 When the syrup gets thick, they drain it into stainless steel milk cans and move it to pots on the kitchen stove to monitor density.
 Filtration is done using a 2-layer conical filter, draining into a coffee urn, from which the jars are filled.
+If the filters clog too rapidly, they switch from filtration to using a settling method-after the syrup cools in a large jug, they siphon the clear product out, reheat it to about 185 degrees, and then bottle it.
+Either way, there is some loss of product, but the alternative (a high tech filtration) would be very expensive.
 They make 15-25 gallons of syrup per year for friends and family.

-He has 74 taps connected by tubing in several sugar maple groves near his rural home west of Festus in Jefferson County.
-Sap collects at the bottom of his tubing runs in a pallet tank, which he moves to his homestead with a tractor.
+He has 74 taps connected by tubing in several sugar maple groves near his rural home west of Festus in Ste.
+Genevieve County.
+Sap collects at the bottom of his tubing runs in a pallet tank on a small trailer, which he moves to his homestead with a tractor.
+He uses a vacuum system powered by a vehicle battery to increase sap yield.
 He uses reverse osmosis (the wheel-mounted RO unit is shown in the attached photo) to reduce the sap volume by 50%, and then boils on a commercial wood-fired evaporator.
 Coming off the evaporator at density, syrup is moved to a 40 quart pot, then through conical syrup filters into a coffee urn, from which it is bottled.
 In a recent year, he made 15 gallons, and hopes to grow the volume.
-James also is host for a Facebook site "Missouri Maple Syrup" which you might want to visit during syrup season.
+James also is host for a Facebook site "Missouri Maple Syrup" which you might want to visit during syrup season as it is a great forum for exchange of questions and ideas.

 Larry has been making syrup since 2015 from his grove of sugar maples near New Melle in St. Charles County.
 He tapped 45 trees in a recent year yielding 5.5 gallons.
 He uses homemade spiles, connected to 5 gallon buckets on the ground with lids.
 He collects sap using his ATV, and stores it in a tank until he has enough to boil.
 Using a sap refractometer he determines sugar content, which typically is 2%, but during freezing weather, after he removed ice disks from his buckets found that the sugar concentration in the remaining sap went up to 3.6-3.8%.
 He boils in 4 stainless steel steam table trays placed on a temporary concrete block firebox.
 He finds that he can boil down 60 gallons of sap per day if he attends to the fire and sap refilling regularly.
 He makes a social event out of boiling, inviting friends over to watch.
 He takes syrup home in buckets to finish in his garage in a turkey fryer, boiling it up to 219 degrees.
 Filtering is done through an orlon bag filter, then the syrup is reheated to 180 degrees for bottling in 8 oz maple leaf bottles.
 He gives away syrup to family and friends.